 It’s time to question the effectiveness of pharmaceutical engagement with its stakeholders.
-The 15th Annual eyeforpharma Summit (March 14-16 in Barcelona) poses the questions*: “What’s stopping us from being patient-centric?
+The 15th Annual eyeforpharma Summit, which took place from March 14-16 in Barcelona, posed the questions*: “What’s stopping us from being patient-centric?
 Is it laziness?
 Or…is it simply too difficult to give up control?”

 The same organization recently partnered with The Health Perspectives Group** to review the state of direct-to-consumer (DTC) advertising in North America.
 They concluded that pharma companies are still overly reliant on TV advertising blitzes and have under invested in authentic patient-centered stories delivered via digital channels.
 This addiction to old-school push marketing has inflated DTC spending, yet has led to a decline in DTC ad awareness and patient pull-through.
 How can an industry with such strong scientific roots and talent get it so wrong?

 Unclear guidance from regulatory agencies has led to genuine industry-wide caution when activating digital channels.
 However, this doesn’t explain a drop in digital pharma advertising spending (excluding search) in the US from 2015 to 2016.
 Digital shyness can’t be the result of resource constraints because TV, radio, magazine and radio ad spending all increased during this same period.

 What’s more, new drug applications (NDAs) are back to record highs, so the industry has a great innovation story to tell.
 And the mobile app surge continues even though most branded and unbranded health apps have few users.
 Meanwhile, companies are struggling to reorient and redeploy sales forces to take advantage of the new digital realities.
 We are in a post-iPad world, where the rep and account manager can be curators of targeted and relevant digital content.
 Yet biopharma still uses outmoded recall and share-of-voice metrics when gauging detail effectiveness.